 When you hear about rehab, or "treating addiction," there's a lot you probably don't see going into that treatment if you haven't been there.
 If you don't suffer from addiction yourself, you probably look at rehab as a place where people go to just stop using drugs or alcohol, right?
 How much more complicated than that can it get?

 It's actually a lot more complicated than that than just "quitting."
 Beating drug and alcohol addiction isn't just a choice.
 If people could just flip a switch one day and decide to stop being addicted, it wouldn't be the epidemic problem it is today.
 Addiction takes hold of people in both mental and physiological ways, and it doesn't let go just because you want it to.
 For example, in severe cases of alcohol addiction, withdrawal symptoms can actually be life-threatening without proper detox.

 Also, in many cases, substance abuse is linked to mental health problems.
 These co-occurring disorders are especially vicious, and tend to feed into one another, amplifying both problems.
-Northpoint Evergreen Bellevue is trained to recognize and treat these instances of co-occurring disorders, previously known as dual diagnosis.
+Northpoint the Evergreen is trained to recognize and treat these instances of co-occurring disorders, previously known as dual diagnosis.

 First off, we treat all forms of addiction in a personalized, compassionate way.
 Alcohol addiction, methamphetamine addiction, and opiate addiction all have different features and associated problems.
 On top of that, no two people go through addiction in the same way, even if they suffer from the same affliction.